aanastasiou/dgtools/doc/source/instruction_set_notes.rst

 *Listing B*

 Listing A is 5 bytes but listing B is 7 bytes long.
-In this case, having a separate command for addition and subtraction helps to fit more commands into the already limited memory space of the hardware.
+In this case, having a separate instruction for addition and subtraction helps to fit more instructions into the already limited memory space of the hardware.

 This however is not always the case and the following sections offer some suggestions for improvement.

 Throughout those:

 * The ``*`` character denotes "any character" when it is not used to denote multiplication.
-For example, ``SHIFTR*`` is meant to include both ``SHIFTRL, SHIFTRR`` commands.
+For example, ``SHIFTR*`` is meant to include both ``SHIFTRL, SHIFTRR`` instructions.

 * ``addr`` denotes an address within the address space of the Digirule2